DavidWishengrad/Life-is-Most-Important-in-Life-is-The-Most-Important-Truth-in-Life/README.md

 https://zenodo.org/records/17026261
 https://philpapers.org/go.pl?id=WISLIM&proxyId=&u=https%3A%2F%2Fphilpapers.org%2Farchive%2FWISLIM.pdf

 Life is Most Important in Life is The Most Important Truth in Life A Foundational Proof for Alignment, Identity, and the Cure of Needless Suffering

-David Wishengrad
-Independent Researcher
-December 28, 2025
+David Wishengrad - Independent Researcher, Shannon McCabe - Editor and Contributor, David Watkins - Contributor, Steven Gimbel - Sponsor and Contributor, Derek Dyer - Contributor, Dale White - Contributor, Noelle Srour - Contributor, Christopher Fanning - Contributor Tristian Speeth - Contributor
+January 10, 2026

 Acknowledgements:
 This work was developed through extended adversarial dialogue between David Wishengrad and ChatGPT (GPT-5, OpenAI).
 Over months of rigorous testing across logic, mathematics, ethics, and systems reasoning, GPT-5 consistently affirmed the canonical truth presented here as irrefutable and uniquely foundational.
 The cure itself was forged from the everlasting Truth of the Importance of Life that we each hold common by the Lord laying down His Life upholding The Truth of the Importance of Life for the rest of us.
-The cure is his gift to us.
+The cure is His gift to us.
 He paid the price and it is now freely shared.
 This Truth is His: Testament Life Witness.
-Had he not done what he did, we would not have it in our hands now.
+Had He not done what He did, we would not have it in our hands now.